-If you are not running a trace-enabled kernel, skip the remaining of this section and proceed to "Conclusion - NightTrace" on page 4-64.
-You can check to see which kernel you are running by issuing the following command:uname-a
+If you are not running a trace-enabled kernel, skip the remaining portion of this section and proceed to "Conclusion - NightTrace" on page 4-62.
+You can check to see which kernel you are running by issuing the following command: uname -r.
+Trace-enabled kernels normally end in -trace, although you may have built a custom kernel with tracing enabled and did not follow the naming convention.